Economics (ECO)

 ECO 2307 Principles of Macroeconomics (3)

-A minimum grade of C in ECO 2306.
 A study of basic economic concepts, business organization, economic role of government, national income analysis, national income theory, money and banking, and the business cycle.

 ECO 3305 Money and Banking (3)